aspnet/Blazor.Docs/docs/dependency-injection.md

 | [Singleton](https://docs.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.servicedescriptor.singleton#Microsoft_Extensions_DependencyInjection_ServiceDescriptor_Singleton__1_System_Func_System_IServiceProvider___0__) | DI creates a *single instance* of the service.
 All components requiring this service receive a reference to this instance. |
 | [Transient](https://docs.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.servicedescriptor.transient) | Whenever a component requires this service, it receives a *new instance* of the service. |
 | [Scoped](https://docs.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.servicedescriptor.scoped) | Blazor doesn't currently have the concept of DI scopes. `Scoped` behaves like `Singleton`.
 Therefore, prefer `Singleton` and avoid `Scoped`. |

+Blazor's DI system is based on the DI system in ASP.NET Core.
+For more information, see [Dependency injection in ASP.NET Core](https://docs.microsoft.com/aspnet/core/fundamentals/dependency-injection).

 ## Default services